-Study at Cornell University in Rome and experience extraordinary art and architecture firsthand while living in a center of European history and culture.
+Study with Cornell in Rome and experience extraordinary art, architecture, and urban history firsthand while living in an unparalleled center of European history and culture.
 Connect with internationally known artists, planners, architects, and scholars, and work with renowned Cornell faculty.
-Be inspired.

-For nearly 30 years, Cornell in Rome’s international education program has extended the university's reputation across the Atlantic.
-A transformative experience for talented undergraduate artists, architects, and urbanists, the program provides access to outstanding faculty and unparalleled resources.
+For nearly 30 years Cornell in Rome’s international education program has provided an academically challenging and rewarding abroad experience for thousands of talented undergraduate artists, architects, and urbanists.

-Courses are offered both fall and spring semesters in architectural design, history and theory, studio art, art history, contemporary Italian culture, and Italian language.
+Courses are offered both fall and spring semesters in architectural design, history and theory, studio art, art history, and contemporary Italian art, Italian cinema, contemporary Italian culture, and Italian language.
 The spring roster also includes courses in urban studies and European politics.

-Classes make use of Rome's wealth of museums, archaeological sites, historical and contemporary art collections, churches, and public spaces while an extensive field trip program draws upon the country’s historic legacy.
+Courses make use of Rome's wealth of museums, archaeological sites, historical and contemporary art collections, churches, and public spaces while an extensive field trip program draws upon the country’s historic legacy.
 The program offers a dynamic lecture series featuring contemporary architects, artists, and planners.
-With a maximum enrollment of 60 students each semester, students benefit from an intimate environment that gives ample opportunity to know one another and their instructors.
+With a maximum enrollment of 60 students each semester, students benefit from an intimate and serious academic environment that gives ample opportunity to know one another and their instructors.

 As residents living in the center of Rome, students enjoy daily contact with the urban life of a European city with nearly 3,000 years of history and its extraordinary backdrop of traditional and contemporary art and architecture.
-Cornell students say the Rome semester is among the best of their undergraduate years.
+Cornell in Rome students say the Rome semester represents the best of their undergraduate years.
 Consider joining us!

 * Courses are offered both Fall and Spring terms in architectural design, history, and theory, studio art, art history, drawing, photography, and Italian language.
 Additionally, urban studies courses, including field research in Roman neighborhoods, are available spring terms.